Seeking to shake things up in the Scotch industry, Chivas Brothers have released a first from their Allt-a-Bhainne Distillery.

 ‘It’s a match that might go against traditional Speyside conventions, but that’s something we’re not afraid to challenge.”

-The newly released Allt-a-Bhainne is an exploration in smoke and Speyside.
+The new Allt-a-Bhainne First Release is an exploration in smoke and Speyside.

 It combines the light, floral, fruity flavours of Speyside, with the big booming peated notes of places like Isaly.